Fonzy57/todo-list/README.md

 ## 📖 Description

 This Java application allows managing a to-do list with users and tasks using CRUD operations (Create, Read, Update, Delete).
-Each user can have multiple associated tasks.
+Each models.user can have multiple associated tasks.

 ## 🛠️ Features

 - **User Management:** Add, edit, delete, and view users.
 - **Task Management:** Add, edit, delete, and view tasks.
-- **User-Task Association:** Each task is assigned to a specific user.
+- **User-Task Association:** Each models.task is assigned to a specific models.user.
 - **Data Storage:** Data can be stored in a database or a file.

 ## 📂 Project Structure